What came first, the mobile app or the website?

-It’s absolutely crucial to choose the right platform for your debut MVP, and be aware of why you chose it.
+It’s absolutely crucial to choose the right platform for your debut MVP, and be aware of why it’s been chosen.
 So, the App vs Website battle is on!

+For starters, mobile apps are sexy.
+But should it really be the thing you begin with?
 Well, the truth is that mobile apps are generally created after the website has been finished, but is this the best decision for your venture?

 Based on Brainhub’s experience in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we decided to come up with 10 questions you should answer before deciding on which platform to build first.

-*This guide will give you the answer to the question – What should I build first – App vs Website?*
+This guide will give you the answer to the question – What should I build first – App vs Website?

 #1 Do you want to reach more users?

+A website can help you reach more users in comparison to a mobile app.
 To prove this, let’s analyze the Google search traffic for a company that provides web and mobile analytics based in the US.

-Around 21% of their website traffic comes from mobile devices and the rest comes from desktop and tablets.
+Only about 21% of their website traffic comes from mobile devices and the rest comes from desktop and tablets.

-Whereas if we decide to go only with the Android app – We (again, very roughly) would only get 8% of our current visitors (keep in mind there are around 70 different devices using this OS, that you can check by clicking on Android in Google Analytics).
+Whereas if we decide to go only with the Android app, we (again, very roughly) would only get 8% of our current visitors.
+Keep in mind there are around 70 different devices using this OS, that you can check by clicking on Android in Google Analytics.

 If you think that your user will be playing with your app a few times a day, then it makes more sense to start with an app.
 It is way more convenient, faster to access, and keeps users up to date with notifications.